NHSDigital/integration-adaptor-nhais/README.md

 | ---------------------------------|---------------------------|-------------
 | NHAIS_MONGO_DATABASE_NAME        | nhais                     | Database name for Mongo
 | NHAIS_MONGO_URI                  | mongodb://localhost:27017 | Mongodb connection string

+#### Time-to-live Indexes

+The adaptor creates TTL (time to live) indexes on the `outboundState` and `inboundState` collections to automatically remove old documents.
+The variable `NHAIS_MONGO_TTL` described above controls the duration.
+There are differences between how TTL indexes work between MongoDb and Azure Cosmos DB.
+When using Cosmos the `NHAIS_COSMOS_DB_ENABLED` flag must be true.

+**TTL Indexes in Mongo**

+The property `translationTimestamp` is indexed.
+For outbound, this is the timestamp when the adaptor translates FHIR into EDIFACT and is the timestamp enclosed in the EDIFACT interchange sent to NHAIS.
+For inbound, this is the timestamp enclosed within the EDIFACT interchange received from NHAIS.

+**TTL Indexes in Cosmos**

+[TTL Index in Cosmos](https://docs.microsoft.com/en-us/azure/cosmos-db/mongodb-time-to-live) are limited in that only a specific `_ts` property may have this index.
+The _ts property "is a system generated property (that) specifies the last updated timestamp of the resource". ([Reference](https://docs.microsoft.com/en-us/rest/api/cosmos-db/databases))

+For outbound, each document is "last updated" when the adaptor processes the inbound RECEP for that transaction.
+For inbound each document is "last updated" after publishing the FHIR message to the inbound GP System message queue.

+The impact is that documents in Cosmos may live slightly longer than those stored in Mongo.

 ## Configuring your AMQP Broker